St. Louis Mom Youth Sports Guide

 D-BAT Fenton

-Our state-of-the-art, air-conditioned facility spans 18,000 sq. ft. of turf and features 13 cages and 3 advanced pitching machines, all available year-round.
-Our D-BAT Fenton instructors have played at the collegiate or professional level and are passionate about sharing their love of the game with the next generation.
+Our state-of-the-art, air-conditioned facility spans 18,000 square feet and features 13 cages and 3 advanced pitching machines, open year-round.
+D-BAT Fenton instructors bring collegiate or professional experience and a passion for teaching, sharing their love of the game while helping kids have fun and improve their skills.
+Join us and take their game to the next level!

 Before you click the “register” button or pay the fees, you may have a lot of questions or need to think through some considerations.